 The Celts of Iron Age Europe, a diverse collection of tribes spread from the British Isles to Anatolia, are often remembered for their fierce warriors and elaborate metalwork.
 While these reputations are well earned, their most enduring physical legacy is the network of sophisticated fortifications they built across the continent.
-Ranging from temporary marching camps to sprawling fortified towns known as oppida, Celtic defensive structures were a complex synthesis of engineering, landscape tactics, and social organization.
+Spanning the Hallstatt and La Tène periods (roughly 800 BCE to the Roman conquests), Celtic defensive structures evolved from simple hilltop refuges into sprawling fortified towns known as oppida.
 These were not simple walls thrown up in haste.
 They were meticulously planned settlements designed to protect entire populations, control vast trade networks, and project military power.
-Grasping the design of a Celtic military camp is essential to understanding how these societies organized themselves for conflict, production, and long-term survival.
+Grasping the design of a Celtic military camp is essential to understanding how these societies organized themselves for conflict, production, and long-term survival against a backdrop of constant tribal competition and, ultimately, the expanding Roman Republic.

 The Strategic Role of the Celtic Military Camp